kamond/AB_testing_max_vs_avg_bidding/README.md

 Bombabomba.com one of our customers decided to test this feature.
 They want to run an A/B test to understant which one would convert more and bring more profits.

 # Variables

-Impression: Ad views
+Impression: Ad views.
 Clicks: Indicates the number of clicks on the displayed ad.
 Purchases: Indicates the number of products purchased after the ads clicked.
-Earning: Earnings after purchased products
+Earning: Earnings after purchased products.

 # Project Tasks